kpfromer/kpfromer/README.md

 # Hi there 👋

 I'm Kyle Pfromer.
-I am a full stack developer that works a lot with TypeScript and JavaScript (though I have experience in C++ and Java).
-I am currently a computer science student at CU Boulder.
+I am a full stack developer that works a lot with TypeScript, Python and Rust (yay embedded systems!).
+I'm curerently working at @trycompa, a series A startup.
+I was a computer science student at CU Boulder.
 When not programming I am snowboarding, hiking and biking.

 ## Where you can find me